top of page

 Bamboo Shoots

-Bamboo shoots are edible shoots of bamboo plants that are rich in fiber, copper, and vitamins B6 and E. They may help lower cholesterol, promote gut health, and support weight loss.
-However, they also contain traceable amounts of cyanide and goitrogens that are reduced by cooking.
+Bamboo shoots are edible young shoots of bamboo plants, packed with fiber, copper, and vitamins B6 and E. They may help lower cholesterol, support gut health, and aid in weight loss.
+However, bamboo shoots contain trace amounts of cyanide and goitrogens, which are minimized through proper cooking.

 Fish/Oyster Sauce